yumuzi234/e8vm/why.md

 but the architecture losses its structure due to unmanaged code debt.
 No one understands the code any more.

-To avoid replaying this history, E8VM proposes an entire set of language tool-chain that puts code readability, or more precisely, code *comprehensibility* as the one and only first priority.
+To avoid replaying this history, Small VM proposes an entire set of language tool-chain that puts code readability, or more precisely, code *comprehensibility* as the one and only first priority.